Physical Properties of Cement – Significance and impacts

 Setting time of cement

-The setting time of cement starts from the point water is added to the cement to a point where the cement reacts with water and hardening of the paste.
-It is the time taken from the production stage to the hardening stage which involves activities like, mixing, conveying, placing, and hardening.
-The setting time depends on a lot of factors like the fineness of cement, water-cement ratio, chemical content, and the presence of admixtures, etc. The setting time has to be adjusted in line with the structural requirements but has to ensure that the initial settling time should not be too low and the final setting time should not be too high.
+The setting time of cement starts when water is added to the cement.
+It continues to the point where the cement reacts with water and the paste hardens.
+This period covers the time from production to hardening.
+It involves activities like mixing, conveying, placing, and hardening.
+The setting time depends on a lot of factors.
+These include the fineness of cement, water-cement ratio, chemical content, and the presence of admixtures.
+The setting time needs to be adjusted according to the structural requirements.
+It must ensure that the initial settling time is not too low.
+Additionally, the final setting time should not be too high.

 The initial setting time is when the mix starts to stiffen and attains its plasticity.
 The initial setting time is 30 minutes for cement.